ApryseSDK/webviewer-html-proxy-server/README.md

 ## API Endpoints
 ### Proxy a URL

-Show a single Account if current User has access permissions to it.

 **URL** : `/pdftron-proxy?url=`

 **Query Parameters** : `url=[string]` where `url` is a publically accessible link.